- Jennifer Audette

 Not all patients will benefit from long-term occupational therapy, but goal setting and assessments can help determine which patients have yet to reach their maximum potential, Rodriguez said.

-The study, presented at this year’s American Occupational Therapy Association’s Annual Conference, was featured in the journal’s Authors & Issues YouTube series and granted Open Access, meaning its content is free and available for download to other health care professionals and researchers.
+The study, presented at this year’s American Occupational Therapy Association’s Annual Conference, was featured in the journal’s Authors and Issues YouTube series and granted Open Access, meaning its content is free and available for download to other health care professionals and researchers.

 For at-risk patients, this study is more than just numbers.
 It is further proof that if a way exists for them to heal, patients often will thrive, the authors said.